 Are you a popcorn ball lover?
 I never had them as a kid, but I have changed my ways.
-This recipe combines butterscotch and peanut butter to create the ultimate treat!
+These popcorn balls combines butterscotch and peanut butter to create the ultimate treat!
 Popcorn balls never looked so good!
 Plus, they are easy and done in 10 minutes.

 My daughter Valentine is about a year and a half old, and uses a few words to communicate: Mama, Dada, thank you, cookie, pizza, and bite.
 As in, “give me a bite of that right now,” usually asked when I am eating a dessert.